smokinpuppy/RetroPie-Setup/README.md

 Shell script to setup Raspberry Pi (TM) with several emulators, various cores, and EmulationStation as graphical front end.

 This script is tested with the Raspbian distribution, but users have reported that it also works with RaspBMC.
 Before using the script, please **make sure that you have run the raspi-config script to extend your root file system and that your memory split is set to 192 or 128**.
-You can run the script with
+You can run the script with This is a Fork of the original in an attempt to add a video for the screen saver in EmulationStation instead of only "DIM" and "BLACK" All Thanks to the original authors.

 ```shell
 sudo raspi-config